lindvalllab/BioClinical-ModernBERT/README.md

 ##  Inference speed

 The script `multiprocess_bench.py` is used to measure the inference speed of each model.
-It is a modified version of ModernBERT's inference speed script ([original script](https://github.com/AnswerDotAI/ModernBERT/blob/8c57a0f01c12c4953ead53d398a36f81a4ba9e38/efficiency/multiprocess_bench.py)), where we add a third dataset size (medium) to compare our model with encoders that have a 4096 token input length.
+It is a modified version of ModernBERT's inference speed script ([see original](https://github.com/AnswerDotAI/ModernBERT/blob/8c57a0f01c12c4953ead53d398a36f81a4ba9e38/efficiency/multiprocess_bench.py)), where we add a third dataset size (medium) to compare our model with encoders that have a 4096 token input length.

 It can be used with the following command: